pr-triage-effort/CostAwareCR-Action/README.md

 ## Analyzing large projects

 Some projects have too much of PRs to synchronize to the DB, and it may be impossible to install the action the normal way.
 Because the maximum job run-rime on GitHub hosted runners is limited to 6h, if your first run is unable to be finished by that time (use the `fill_time` formula) you may have to proceed in a more manual way to perform the first run, but after that it should work as always.
-The point of this procedure is to skip the DB syncronisation step by providing an already pre-filled DB.
+The point of this procedure is to skip the DB synchronization step by providing an already pre-filled DB.
 Here is how to do it:

 1. Clone the GitHub Action repository locally on any local machine
 2. Create a `.env` file in the root directory of the project and configure minimally the following variables:
-   - `GITHUB_TOKEN` - Your PAT for API authentification
+   - `GITHUB_TOKEN` - Your PAT for API authentication
    - `GITHUB_REPO` - The `{owner/repo}` pairing of the project you want to install the action on
-3. If missing, install Pyhton (min. version is 3.10)
+3. If missing, install Python (min. version is 3.10)
 4. Install the required dependencies with `pip install -r .\src\extraction\requirements.txt`
 5. Run the feature extraction script: `python .\src\extraction\extract.py`
 6. Wait until the execution finishes (can take some time depending on project size)